daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ## Make

 We will be using Make to automate our analysis scripts.
 More on this later!
-Make already comes installed in Ubutun 18.04.
-You check by executing the following command in Terminal:
+Make already comes installed in Ubutun 18.04, you can check by executing the following command in Terminal:
 ```
 make --version
 ```